Christine Hayes

-Christine Hayes is an American academic and scholar of Jewish studies, currently serving as the Sterling Professor of Religious Studies in Classical Judaica at Yale University, specializing in Talmudic and Midrashic studies and Classical Judaica.
+Christine Hayes is an American academic and scholar of Jewish studies, who served as the Sterling Professor of Religious Studies in Classical Judaica at Yale University until her retirement in 2023, specializing in Talmudic and Midrashic studies and Classical Judaica.

 Early life and education

 Hayes was born to Australian parents living in the United States.
 According to Hayes, the family moved frequently in her early years.
 When Hayes was 11 years old her parents decided to return home to Australia, moving the family first to Sydney and then to Adelaide where Hayes completed her secondary education.

 She credits her parents' interest in philosophy, religion, literature, and world culture as instrumental in shaping her own intellectual passions, including her eventual study of Jewish history, culture, and religion.
 Though her work has primarily dealt with historical Jewish texts, Hayes is not Jewish.

 Upon finishing high school, Hayes returned to the United States to study at Harvard University and received her B.A. summa cum laude in the Study of Religion in 1984.
 There, Hayes relates that she stumbled into the Harvard University Hillel and began to teach herself to read Hebrew.

 She interrupted her undergraduate studies in 1982 and worked as a volunteer on an Israeli Kibbutz.
 After two years of working in the non-profit sector, Hayes returned to academia in 1986, pursuing a doctorate in Classical (biblical and rabbinic) Judaism through the Department of Near Eastern Studies at UC Berkeley.
 She spent the 1987–88 academic year as an exchange student at the Hebrew University in Jerusalem.

 Hayes earned an M.A. in 1988, and a PhD in 1993.
 Her PhD dissertation, "Between the Babylonian and Palestinian Talmuds: Accounting for Halakhic difference in selected Sugyot from tractate Avodah Zarah" sought to compare and account for halakhic differences between the two Talmuds.